 The California State PTA office sends the packet to the PTA president.

-It is suggested that each PTA download this information sheet and place it in the president’s and treasurer’s permanent procedure books.
+It is suggested that each PTA download Letter of Determination and place it in the president’s and treasurer’s permanent procedure books.

 PTA is an organization that operates in the public trust and it must comply with all tax requirements as